Processes and Procedures

 The accreditation standards are available here.

 The amount of time it will take a school to earn accreditation depends largely on how closely aligned they are with AACSB standards when they apply for eligibility.
-On average, we observe that schools take between four and five years to earn AACSB Accreditation.
+On average, we observe that schools take between five and six years to earn AACSB Accreditation.

 Individuals can update information by accessing myAACSB.
 Individuals noted as Official Contacts for AACSB purposes should submit an Official Contact Change form to [email protected].
 For more information, official organization contact definitions, and to access the contact change form, please visit the updating your information page.